Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Proof of

-We can obtain a tighter bound if we assume a constant fraction of $\V{b}$ is in the column space of $\A$.
+We can obtain a tighter bound on the solution matrix if we assume a constant fraction of the columns of $\Mx{B}$ is in the column space of $\A$.
 This is typically a reasonable assumption for real-world least squares problems as the fit is only practically interesting if this is true.
+We again omit the proof because it follows the same logic as the vector case.

 \begin{theorem}[\cite{drineas2011faster}] For the overdetermined least squares problem \cref{eq:lsq}, assume the sketch matrix $\Mx{S}$ satisfies \cref{eq:sc1,eq:sc2} for some $\epsilon \in (0, 1)$.
-Furthermore, assume that $\|\UA \UA^{\trans} \V{b} \|_2 \geq \gamma \|b\|_2$ for some fixed $\gamma \in (0, 1]$.
-Then the solution to the sketched problem, denoted $\xtildeopt$, satisfies the following bound:
+Furthermore, assume that $\|\UA \UA^{\trans} \Mx{B} \|_F \geq \gamma \|\Mx{B}\|_F$ for some fixed $\gamma \in (0, 1]$.
+Then the solution to the sketched problem, denoted $\Xtildeopt$, satisfies the following bound:

 where $\kappa(\A)$ denotes the condition number of the matrix $\A$. \end{theorem}